Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Simple Analytical examples

 Finally it is reasonable to expect that a large-$\dof$ asymptotics qualitatively similar to (\ref{41}) will also apply to local observables of the form $s_i^a s_j^b$.
-However, more rigorous and/or quantitative statements along these lines are difficult to obtain, see also discussion below Eq.~(\ref{53}).
+However, more rigorous and/or quantitative statements along these lines are difficult to obtain, see also the discussion below Eq.~(\ref{53}).

 On the other hand, quantum and statistical fluctuations of microscopic (local) observables are well-known to generically remain non-negligible.
-Accordingly, initial correlations (at $t=0$), as exemplified by (\ref{54}) (with not too large distances between the sites $i$ and $j$), are not expected to approach zero for large $\dof$, and likewise for the analogous correlations at any later time point $t$.
+Accordingly, correlations at the initial time $t=0$, as exemplified by (\ref{54}), with not too large distances between the sites $i$ and $j$, are not expected to approach zero for large $\dof$, and likewise for the analogous correlations at any later time point $t$.
 Numerical examples in support of this expectation are provided by Figs. \ref{fig2}-\ref{fig5}.